Forms and Documents

-The Immigration Service defines "curricular practical training" as employment which is an integral or important part of your curriculum, including “alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.”
+The Immigration Service defines "curricular practical training" as employment which is an integral part of your curriculum, including “alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.”

 Job Eligibility Requirements

 To be considered for curricular practical training, the work must not only be related to your major field of study but must also be an integral or important part of your studies.
 Training, which is required by your degree program, always meets the requirements for curricular practical training, regardless of whether or not you receive academic credit for your work.

 Training, which is not required by your degree program, may meet the requirements for curricular practical training if you receive academic credit for the employment experience and if it is an integral part of your studies.
 If you have a training opportunity that involves employment, check with ISS to determine if it qualifies as curricular practical training.

 - One Year Academic Requirement: An F-1 student (undergraduate or graduate) must have completed one full academic year (nine months) in order to be eligible for CPT.
 Exceptions to the one academic year requirement are provided for graduate students whose programs require immediate participation in curricular practical training.

 - Valid F-1 Status: The student must be maintaining valid F-1 status

 - Before Completion of Studies: CPT can only be used before a student completes his/her studies.